 Cunningham Falls State Park contains 4,400 acres located in the Catoctin Mountains in northern Frederick County.
 The excellent wildlife habitat there is used by black bears all year long.
 Campsites and camper cabins are available for rent through October.
 For more information call 301-271-7574.

 Frederick City Cooperative Wildlife Management Area contains over 7,000 acres of forest land in western Frederick County.
-This mountainous section of Frederick County provides some of the best bear habitat in the area and is popular with grouse and deer hunters.
+This mountainous section of Frederick County provides some of the best bear habitat in the area and is popular with grouse and deer hunters as well.
 Numerous spring fed ponds on the area provide water for all manner of wildlife, large and small.
 For more information, contact 301-842-2702.

 Deep Creek Lake State Park has a 1,200 acre hunting area.
 The rugged terrain, mature forests, upland bogs, and dense cover offer excellent bear hunting opportunities.
 Hunting is permitted in the park's backcountry areas.
 The managed hunting areas are posted.
 For more information call 301-387-5563.